a-Fig/Blackjack-On-Chain/README.md

 Manages data storage for player sessions, game states, and results.

 ### BJ_External.sol
-Coordinates external dependencies like Chainlink VRF for random number generation.
+Contains all external functions for the end user to interact with.

 ### BJ_Logic.sol
 Implements the core game logic, including card dealing, hit/stand mechanics, and determining winners.